wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > <br> **1.Page Blobs:** Max size 8 TB Page blob are optimized for random read and write operations.
 > <br> **2.Block Blobs:** Max size 190 TB Block blobs are optimized for efficiently uploading large amounts of data.
 These are perfect for storing large video files that don’t change often.

+> [!important]
+> **Question: What is Azure file max size?**
+> <br>File Storage (Max size 100TB)

+> [!important]
+> **Question: what is Azure Queue and message size?**
+> <br>Maximum queue size 500 TB & Maximum message size 64 KB

+> [!important]
+> **Question: what is Azure Table and row size?**
+> <br>Table has 5TB storage limit & 1 MB data per entry (per row)

+> [!important]
+> **Question: What are the three Managed Disk roles/types available?**
+> <br> 1.
+Data disk
+> <br> 2.
+OS disk
+> <br> Temporary disk

+> [!important]
+> **Question: What are the two basic Storage performance tiers?**
+> <br> 1. **Standard:** This is HHD drive
+> <br> 2. **Premium: SSD:** This is fast drive but only page blob.
+Premium do not support block blob, append blog, file share, tables and queues.

+> [!important]
+> **Question: What are four storage access tiers?**
+> <br> **1.
+Hot tier:** An online tier optimized for storing data that is accessed or modified frequently.
+The hot tier has the highest storage costs, but the lowest access costs.
+> <br> **2.
+Cool tier:**  An online tier optimized for storing data that is infrequently accessed or modified.
+Data in the cool tier should be stored for a minimum of 30 days.
+The cool tier has lower storage costs and higher access costs compared to the hot tier.
+> <br> **3.
+Cold tier:**  An online tier optimized for storing data that is rarely accessed or modified, but still requires fast retrieval.
+Data in the cold tier should be stored for a minimum of 90 days.
+The cold tier has lower storage costs and higher access costs compared to the cool tier.
+> <br> **4.
+Archive tier:**  An offline tier optimized for storing data that is rarely accessed, and that has flexible latency requirements, on the order of hours.
+Data in the archive tier should be stored for a minimum of 180 days.

+> [!important]
+> **Question: What are the two Storage Encryption?**
+> <br> 1. **Microsoft-Managed-Keys (MMK):** Data in a new storage account is encrypted with Microsoft-managed keys by default.
+> <br> 2. **Custom-Managed-Keys (CMK):** You can manage encryption with your own keys.
+If you choose to manage encryption with your own keys, you have two options.
+You can use either type of key management, or both

+> [!important]
+> **Question: What are the three Storage Identity and access management?**
+> <br> 1. **Access Keys:** When you create a storage account, Azure generates two 512-bit storage account access keys for that account.
+These keys can be used to authorize access to data in your storage account via Shared Key authorization, or via SAS tokens that are signed with the shared key.
+> <br> 2. **Shared Access Keys:** A shared access signature (SAS) provides secure delegated access to resources in your storage account.
+With a SAS, you have granular control over how a client can access your data.
+> <br> 2. **Microsoft Entra ID Integration:** Microsoft Entra integration for authorizing requests to blob, queue, and table resources.
+Microsoft recommends using Microsoft Entra credentials to authorize requests to data when possible for optimal security and ease of use.
+For more information about Microsoft Entra integration, see the articles for either blob, queue, or table resources.
+You can use Azure role-based access control (Azure RBAC) to manage a security principal's permissions to blob, queue, and table resources in a storage account.
+You can also use Azure attribute-based access control (ABAC) to add conditions to Azure role assignments for blob resources.

 ## Azure data services
 ### Azure Blobs
 A massively scalable object store for text and binary data.
 Also includes support for big data analytics through Data Lake Storage Gen2.